gchq/gaffer-doc/docs/getting-started/basics.md

 given bit of data must conform with part of the schema or it will simply be ignored as it doesn't fit the structure of the graph.

+See [the advanced guide on schemas](../advanced-guide/schema.md) for more comprehensive information.

 ### Elements Schema

 All distinct bits of data in a Gaffer graph (e.g. nodes and edges) are referred to as 'elements'.